-John, Paul and Josemaria « Catholic Insight
+Saints John and Paul and Josemaria « Catholic Insight

 We usually try to commemorate the saints in the current, public liturgical calendar, but now and again, we will mention those more hidden, even if they have a long and venerable history of being honoured in the Church, or are of particular significance for our era.

 Such are Saints John and Paul, two martyrs of the early Church, put to death on this day, June 26th, likely in 362 A.D., under Emperor Julian the Apostate, a year before his own death, ironically enough, on this same day exactly one later.
 Who would have thought?
 Certain Julian didn’t.
 Yet as the bitterly anti-Catholic Julian – who had lost his faith as a young lad witnessing his family slain by ‘Christian’ soldiers – lay dying from the wound of a spear, he murmured ‘Thou hast conquered, O pale Galilean!’.
-Conquer, He has, and conquer, He will.
+Conquer, Christ has, and conquer, He will.
 Our two martyrs were highly venerated in the early Church, such that they were placed in the Roman canon, still to this day.
-Of course, I am rather partial to their name(s), and visited their basilica on my walking pilgrimage through Rome a couple of summers ago, which is not far from the Circus Maximus, hidden away behind a wall, and originally built over the early Roman home of the martyrs in 398, remains of which one can still see.
+Of course, I am rather partial to their name(s), and visited their basilica on my walking pilgrimage through Rome a few summers ago, which seems like aeons ago.
+The basilica of Saints John and Paul is not far from the Circus Maximus, hidden away behind a wall, and originally built over the early Roman home of the martyrs in 398, remains of which one can still see.
 If they are now hidden from in the haze of our modern, world, they are not hidden in the sight of God, Who will soon proclaim His truth from the housetops.

-Opus Dei, the personal prelature dedicated to the sanctification of the lay apostolate, celebrates their founder on this day, Saint Josemaria Escriva, the Spanish priest who, in a vision on October 2nd, 1928 – the feast of the Guardian Angels – he ‘saw’ his mission: To inspire and lead the laity, who make up about 99.8% of the Church, to sanctify themselves and the world by their secular work.
+Opus Dei, the personal prelature dedicated to the sanctification of the lay apostolate, celebrates their founder on this day, Saint Josemaria Escriva, the Spanish priest who, in a vision on October 2nd, 1928 – the feast of the Guardian Angels – perceived his mission: To inspire and lead the laity, who make up about 99.8% of the Church, to sanctify themselves and the world by their secular work.
 To do ordinary things in an extraordinary way, presaging the message of the Second Vatican Council, enunciated clearly the document on the lay apostolate, Apostolicam Actuositatem:

 They (the laity) exercise the apostolate in fact by their activity directed to the evangelization and sanctification of men and to the penetrating and perfecting (perfundendum ac perficiendum) of the temporal order through the spirit of the Gospel.
 In this way, their temporal activity openly bears witness to Christ and promotes the salvation of men.
 Since the laity, in accordance with their state of life, live in the midst of the world and its concerns, they are called by God to exercise their apostolate in the world like leaven, with the ardor of the spirit of Christ.

-For all of the seriousness of its mission, and dedication to a disciplined life, Father Escriva always emanated warmth, compassion, humour – he loved telling jokes, and off-the-cuff responses – with a deep capacity for friendship and entering into a dialogue with all those he met.
-But, as in every saint, behind that developed human personality was that deep ‘asceticism’, of keeping himself, by a schedule of prayer and work, focused on God, on obedience, and on the duty of the moment.
+For all of the seriousness of its mission, and dedication to a disciplined life, Father Escriva always emanated warmth, compassion, humour – he loved telling jokes, and off-the-cuff responses.
+He had a deep capacity for friendship and entering into a dialogue with all those he met.
+But, as in every saint, behind that developed human personality was a deep and disciplined ‘asceticism’, of keeping himself, by a schedule of prayer and work, focused on God, on obedience, and on the duty of the moment.

 One bishop said of Monsignor Escriva: The distinctive notes of his character are his energy and his capacity for organization and government; with an ability to pass unnoticed.
 He has shown himself most obedient to the Church hierarchy — one very special hallmark of his priestly work is the way he fosters, in speech and in writing, in public and in private, love for Holy Mother Church and for the Roman Pontiff.
 As well, that he was an exemplary priest, chosen by God for apostolic enterprises; humble, prudent, self-sacrificing in work, docile to his bishop, of outstanding intelligence and with a very solid spiritual and doctrinal formation.